birdup000/SassyChat/README.md

 # SassyChat

  Welcome to SassyChat we are hopping to be fully peer based soon...
-And also we are a Privacy based chatting platform where nothing stores on our/your servers yep that means anything you write type into the platform won't be logged or tracked.
+And also we are a Privacy based chatting platform where nothing stores on our/your servers yep that means anything you write or type into the platform won't be logged or tracked.
 Feel free to deploy our Chatting Platform anywhere.

 Please checkout the wiki page for instructions on getting setup.

-Thank you for checking out my project!!
+Thank you for checking out our project!!

 # Contribute?